ize202/SlipsharkAI/RAILWAY_DEPLOYMENT.md

 2. Check the `REDIS_URL` environment variable
 3. Verify that the Redis service is running

+### API Errors

+If you're seeing unexpected errors:

+1. Check the logs for the specific error details using the error ID
+2. Verify that all required environment variables are set correctly
+3. For external API errors, check the status of the dependent services

 ## Best Practices

 1. **Start Conservative**: Begin with lower rate limits and increase as needed
 2. **Monitor Usage**: Regularly check the usage statistics to understand patterns
 3. **Adjust Dynamically**: Adjust rate limits based on actual usage and cost considerations
 4. **Use Redis**: For production, always use Redis for rate limiting to ensure consistency across instances
+5. **Enable JSON Logging**: In production, enable JSON logging for better log aggregation
+6. **Set Appropriate Log Level**: Use INFO in production, DEBUG for troubleshooting

 ## API Endpoints